tristramjones/bucket-lister-backend/README.md

 - Validations for each creation of model instances

 ## Setup
-1. Clone down this repo and run `bundle exec`.
+1. Clone down this repo and run `bundle install`.
 2. Once this has completed and all dependencies are installed, run `rails s`.
 3. Visit [http://localhost:3000/](http://localhost:3000/).
 You'll only see the Rails welcome screen but this indicates that the http request was successful and the API is ready to serve the client.
 4. Now, visit the [BucketList client](https://github.com/tristramjones/bucket-lister-frontend) and follow the setup instructions to get the BucketList app's frontend running.